bbenglish/bbe_study_data/README.md

 Wel met!
-This repository host the de-identitified data of the research named: English Utilization Habit Formation via Extensive Viewing and CALL.
+This repository host the de-identitified data from researches on https://bestbanana.cc